-During your pre-surgical visit, you will meet with a nurse, dietitian, physical or occupational therapist, case manager and anesthesiologist.
+During your pre-surgical visit, you will meet with a nurse, dietitian, physical or occupational therapist and case manager.
 A nurse will gather medical information and answer any questions you may have.
 Any required Lab work, X-rays and an EKG will be completed.
 In addition, a nasal swab will be taken to test for resistant Staph bacteria (MRSA); so if necessary, treatment can be completed before surgery to help reduce your risk of post-operative infection.